 Return on capital employed.
-This measure is used to measure the relation between our profitability and capital efficiency.
-Earnings before interest and taxes ("EBIT") represents net earnings plus income taxes and net financial expenses.
-Capital employed represents total assets less short-term liabilities not bearing interest, which excludes the current portion of long-term debt and current portion of lease liabilities.
-Average capital employed is calculated by taking the average of the beginning and ending balance of capital employed for the 53 and 52-week periods.
+This measure is considered useful as it provides insights into our ability to generate returns from Return on equity.
+This measure is considered useful to assess the relation between our profitability and our net assets and it the total amount of capital invested in our operations and it also helps assessing our operational efficiency and capital also provides insights into how efficiently we are using our equity to generate returns for our shareholders.
+Average equity is allocation decisions.
+Earnings before interest and taxes ("EBIT") represents net earnings plus income taxes and net financial calculated by taking the average of the opening and closing balance for the 53-week periods. expenses.
+Capital employed represents total assets less short-term liabilities not bearing interest, which excludes the shortterm debt and current portion of long-term debt and current portion of lease liabilities.
+Average capital employed is calculated The table below reconciles net earnings, as per IFRS, with the ratio of return on equity: by taking the average of the beginning and ending balance of capital employed for the 53-week periods.